gillespilon/machine_learning/machine_learning.md

 - Launch Jupyter Notebook from the command line using `jupyter notebook`
 - Kevin provides a brief overview of Jupyter Notebook functionality
 - Kevin also provides comments on [nbviewer](https://nbviewer.jupyter.org/) to view previously-published notebooks online as static documents
-- I prefer to code Python as .py scripts in order to run them in a production environment
+- I prefer to code Python as .py scripts in order to run them in a production environment.

 What are some good resources for for learning Python?